Pratyush/hekaton-system/docs/cpu_arch_sketch.md

 notice that we add 1 to every timestamp no matter what.
 This is because the 0 timestamp is reserved for the initial padding of the mem-ordered trace, which we describe now.

+### Memory segments

+The von Neumann has 1 random-access memory segment.
+But our execution transcript handles tape accesses as well, in the form of `read` instructions.
+Mixing segments in the memory-sorted transcript is clearly unsound, for the same reason that excluding consistency checks for padding is unsound.
+Thus, we are forced to remove the tape `read` operations from the memory-sorted trace and do consistency checks elsewhere.[^1]

+So the length of the memory-sorted transcript can be anywhere from 2T elements (1 instruction load
++ 1 possibly padding memory op for each instruction) down to T elements (1 instruction load and 1 `read` op which gets deleted), where T is the number of total ticks.
+Since the mem-sorted transcript is checked in sliding windows of size 3 with step 2, the mem-sorted transcript needs 2T + 1 elements.
+This means that we will need to pad the end of the transcript with a bunch of operations that _don't_ get absorbed into the running evals, since they do not appear in the time-sorted transcript.

+This requires a small change in design: we can happily absorb padding from the time-ordered transcript (since it'd appear in the mem-sorted transcript), but we _cannot_ absorb padding that's explicitly made for the mem-sorted transcript (since it doesn't appear in the time-sorted transcript).
+We have two options then, 1) create two notions of padding, choosing to absorb one kind and not the other in the memory consistency check, or 2) just do not absorb any padding in any part of the circuit.
+We choose (2) for simplicity.

+[^1]: As a side note, these external checks happen to be minimal, since 1) the tapes are read-only
+    and read in sequence, 2) the primary tape is public knowledge, and 3) the contents of the witness tape can be anything the prover wants, so long as it's the right length.

 ### Initial element of the mem-sorted transcript

 We have to make an initial padding element for the mem-sorted transcript.
 This is for two reasons: